Skip to content

 Affinity bias is crucial for the cultural fit that so many companies yearn for.
 Founders want a tight-knit team of like-minded people, which is why affinity bias reigns supreme as a hiring aid in many early startups.

-A solution: To avoid affinity bias, try spending equal time evaluating candidates that seem familiar or unfamiliar to you at first glance.
+A solution: To avoid affinity bias, spend equal time evaluating candidates that seem familiar or unfamiliar to you at first glance.
 You may learn that you have much more in common than you initially thought if only you took the time to get to know them better.

 2. Attribution bias

-Attribution bias happens when we make assumptions about people’s actions and intentions based on previous interactions we’ve had with them.
+Attribution bias occurs when we make assumptions about people’s actions and intentions based on previous interactions

 For example, if you notice a candidate tends to change jobs frequently, you might assume they’re a job hopper and will move on from their next job in a few months.
 You immediately assume that they are the problem instead of considering the myriad of complex reasons that could’ve led to their recent work pattern.